 In addition to the benefits listed above, Jade rolling also helps oils penetrate the skin better driving nutrients and skin food.

-The jade roller I have usually sells for $45 but you can pick up the Ginger Chi Jade Roller here for $24!
+The jade roller I have usually sells for $45 but you can pick up the Ginger Chi Jade Roller for just $24!

 This year I fell in love with The Empress Stone.
 Gua sha is hitting the beauty scene hard in 2019 and if you haven’t tried it yet, you must!
 Follow along with Wildling co-founder Britta @britta_beauty or check out Wildling for some how-to tutorials (free and paid).